snuup/tacidonotes/README.md

 tacidonotes
 ===========

-encrypted notes in the browser, persisted in your dropbox
+encrypted notes in the browser, persisted in your dropbox.